rapPayne/react-redux-labs/README.md

 # Dinner-and-a-movie

-These are the labs for the React, Redux, and React Native classes.
+These are the labs for the React and Redux classes.

 - [Dinner-and-a-movie](#dinner-and-a-movie)
   - [Overview](#overview)